badlydrawnrob/anki/README.md

 ### Have a clear learning frame

-**This simply means the things you will, and won't learn** from the enormity of learning resources we all have at our disposal.
-It's very helpful to create concrete goals for yourself to keep things on track, not get overwhelmed while you're starting out, managing your time well.
-Are you looking for a job?
-A hobby?
+**This simply means things you will, and won't learn** from the enormity of learning resources we all have at our disposal.
+Concrete goals keep you on track, a learning frame helps avoid wasted time.
+Looking for a job?
+A hobby project?
 A budding entrepreneur?
-Your frame can change over time, and will differ person to person, but if I were to start learning coding from scratch, this is what I'd do.
-My current learning frame is "prototyping Elm apps with Python and SQLite to teach beginners how to code and validate my digital product ideas".
-I'm not interested in academic research, and my learning is a little shallow, as I don't code every day.
-Here's a [more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.
+Frames change over time and differ person to person, but if you're starting from scratch, it really helps guide you (I wish I'd done that starting out).

+Mine is "prototyping Elm apps with Python and SQLite to validate my digital product ideas".
+That means academic research, complex servers, deep learning, huge apps, other languages, and so on, is 100% OUT; I don't code every day so the learning must be light and apps simple.
+Here's a [more more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.

 ### Make use of tags, theming, and search